Parts of the kidney

 With timely diagnosis and treatment, kidney cancer can be cured.
 To learn more about symptoms, diagnosis, treatment options and common questions, read on.

 The terms "tumor," "mass," or "lesion" are used to describe an abnormal growth in the kidney.
 Tumors can be benign (non-cancerous) or malignant (cancerous).
 A fluid-filled sac, called a cyst, is the most common growth found in a kidney.
 Cysts are mostly not cancerous.
 Solid kidney tumors can be benign, but most often are found to be cancer.

 Kidney cancer is one of the top 10 most common cancers diagnosed in the United States.
-In 2015, about 61,560 people will be diagnosed.
-About 14,000 people will die from this disease.
+Nearly 15,000 people will die from this disease.
 Of the people who are diagnosed early (stage I or II cancer), 75-80% will survive.

 How Kidneys Function

 What Happens Under Normal Conditions?